-The Group's total assets expanded to US\$1,873.6 million as at 31 December 2021 from US\$1,785.9 million as at 31 December 2020.
-Non-current assets declined by 7.5% to US\$1,234.3 million due to the reduction in plasma receivables and depreciation of bearer plants and property, plant and equipment, partially offset by the Group's capital expenditure on oil palm plantations, palm oil mills, kernel crushing plants and other property, plant and equipment during the year.
-On the other hand, current assets jumped 41.5% to US\$639.3 million on higher cash and bank balances, biological assets and plasma receivables, partially offset by lower trade receivables and prepaid taxes.
+The Group's total assets declined to US\$1,832.7 million as at 31 December 2022 from US\$1,873.6 million as at 31 December 2021.
+Non-current assets slid 11.7% to US\$1,090.4 million due to the depreciation of bearer plants and property, plant and equipment, as well as the weakening of the Indonesia Rupiah against the United States Dollar during the year.
+This was partially offset by the Group's capital expenditure on oil palm plantations, palm oil mills and other property, plant and equipment.
+On the other hand, current assets rose 16.1% to US\$742.4 million contributed by higher cash and bank balances, inventories and trade receivables, partially offset by lower biological assets.